KannonZenetism/zenetism-field-physics/lattice-mathematics/LM02-mathematical-commentary.md

 ### Commentary Notes
 - CIT proves coherence is not vague — it can be measured and bounded.
 - The seal is central: it appears not only in geometry but in information flow.
-- Resonant mutual information distinguishes lawful resonance from mimicry: true relation always amplifies coherence, never diminishes it.
+- Resonant mutual information distinguishes lawful resonance from mimicry: veracious relation always amplifies coherence, never diminishes it.

 ---